Frequently Asked Questions

 An applicant’s pro forma should identify all sources of funding that would be committed to the proposed development, including private equity and debt equity.
 There are no eligibility requirements for sources of funding that can be proposed in an application.

 Proposed design plans may be conceptual, based on a rough estimate of the lot dimensions, or reference a previously completed project on a lot with similar dimensions.
 Most eligible parcels are consistent with “typical” residential lots in the City of Chicago with a width of 25-30 feet and a depth of 125 feet.
-All eligible Missing Middle parcels are in the RT-4 zoning district.
+All eligible Missing Middle parcels are in the RT-4 zoning district or are in the process of being rezoned to RT-4 or B2-2.

 There are no residency requirements to apply to the Missing Middle initiative.

-DPD is planning for a community engagement event in early 2025 to introduce the selected applicants.
-Applications will not be made public.
+DPD is planning for a community engagement event in fall 2025 to introduce the selected applicants for all awarded clusters.
+Applications that are not selected will not be made public.

 The Missing Middle initiative incentivizes private development on City-owned lots.
 Therefore, the process of selecting buyers and selling the housing units will be the responsibility of the developer.

-Breaking ground on one lot would be considered adequate for meeting the projected timeline.
+Breaking ground on one lot may be considered adequate for meeting the target development timeline.
+The City and selected developer will negotiate project phasing and timeline as part of a Redevelopment Agreement.

 If one of the parcels is not feasible for development, DPD will negotiate potential alternatives with the selected applicant.
 This may involve locating another City-owned parcel in the area that would be feasible.